 When practiced regularly Qigong becomes a powerful method of supporting our own good health.
 It is used in China to combat such issues as pain, arthritis, fatigue and anxiety and can be found in hospitals along side conventional medicine as part of patients therapeutic treatment plans.

-Marcus Watts has been practicing Qigong for over 15 years and is a qualified Instructor for the British Health Qigong Association.
+Marcus Watts has been practicing Qigong for over 17 years.
+He has trained with a variety of teachers and qualified as an Instructor for the British Health Qigong Association.
 He has also trained Qigong in Hong Kong with Qigong, Wushu master and co-founder of the Nature Health Qigong Assocation, Dr Luk Wai Sum.
+He is currently training in Daoist Nei Gong with the Lotus Nei Gong school.

 Marcus teaches private lessons and open classes.
 To see class times click here.